shan825/blackswan_safetycrew/README.md

 GitHub Folder Structure
 -----------------------
-- Data: contains the data either simulated or collected.
+- Data: contains the simulated data produced from data generation scripts in Python (see Data_generation folder below)
-- Documents: contains the documents relevant to the project, either academic research papers, online warticles etc.
+- Data_generation: contains Python programs to generate simulated data for modeling
+- EDA: exploratory data analysis - contains scratch code and visualizations used in weekly progress presentations
+- Heatmap_data: contains our top 10 model results for use in making a heatmap (see visualizations folder)
-- Model_results: contains model parameters, raw results, and results summary from running 800 case holdout program.
+- Model_results: contains model parameters, raw results, and results summary from running 800 case holdout programs
-- Models: contains saved PyTorch models that can be reloaded to run quickly since the model training is already complete.
+- Models: contains single saved PyTorch models that can be reloaded to run quickly, used in hyperparameter tuning
+- PyTorch: contains Python scripts to train deep learning neural networks with the PyTorch packages
-- Scripts: contains current scripts that are used for testing and analysis.
+- R: contains R scripts to create visualizations for presentations
-- Test: contains deprecated scripts that are no longer being used as well as an explanation either in the code or the readme.md for why the script was abandoned for use.
+- TensorFlow: contains Python scripts to train deep learning neural networks with the TensorFlow packages
-- Visualizations: contains Python programs used to visualize particle movement for each case
+- Visualizations: contains resulting visualizations from R and Python programs

 Data
 ----